 Almost every household in Tampa owns at least one car, many own multiple.
 Americans have always loved the open road, and every single day thousands upon thousands of people drive their cars across Tampa FL. and its many roads and highways.
 Most of them, however, do not realize that Tampa and the state of Florida, in general, is one of the most dangerous places in the country to be both a driver and a pedestrian.
 In fact, in their latest data, the Florida Highway Safety and Motor Vehicles (FHSMV) shows that over 400,000 crashes happen every year in the state alone, many of them hit and runs (around 200,000) and tragically, around 3,500 people lose their lives as a result.

 With this extremely high accident statistic, Tampa has begun to clamp down on speeding offenses.
 This has led to a slight decrease in the number of accidents happening every year, but the overall crash statistics are still some of the worst in the country.
 Speeding drivers cause a huge majority of these accidents.
 When drivers choose to ignore the posted speed limit, they are breaching their duty of care to you and other road users.
 This means that they are liable and negligent in the event of an accident.
-This is where a personal injury lawyer or accident attorney can really help.
+This is where a personal injury lawyer or a Tampa car accident lawyer can really help.

 If you have been involved in an accident that wasn’t your fault where the other driver was breaking the speed limit, get in touch with The Law Place today.
 We have dealt with traffic cases across Florida for over 75 years collectively.

 Our phone lines are open 24/7, contact us today on (813) 544-4444 for a free consultation or a free case evaluation.

 Being involved in an accident after someone has decided to ignore the posted speed limit can lead to long term injuries, even death, and you may be entitled to seek your damages back in compensation.
 Here are some of the common forms of damages you might be able to claim for: